-Some programs (trades training, courses, upgrading etc.) may not be eligible for funding under the Post-Secondary Student Support Program, but may be eligible for funding through other programs.
-See Section CD-0400 INDIGENOUS SKILLS AND EMPLOYMENT TRAINING PROGRAM (ISETP) in this manual.
+Some programs may not be eligible for funding under the Post-Secondary Student Support Program, but may be eligible for funding through other programs.
+See Section CD- 0400 INDIGENOUS SKILLS AND EMPLOYMENT TRAINING PROGRAM (ISETP)& section CD-0500 Community Training Fund (CTF) in this manual.

-- Developmental studies (up-grading)

-- Trades training

-- Pre-employment training

-- Non-accredited workshops and conferences
+- Developmental Studies (Academic Up-grading) - Trades Training - Pre-employment/Short-term Skill Development Training - Non-Accredited Workshops and Conferences

-- Healing and Traditional Values Retreats
+Healing and Traditional Values Retreats